alpana-hep/WrCoffea/docs/run_analysis.md

 ```
 other backgrounds that can be analyzed are `TTbar`, `tW`, `WJets`, `SingleTop`, `TTbarSemileptonic`, `TTX`, `Diboson`, and `Triboson`.

-By default, the output histograms will be saved to
+By default the analyzer looks for the skimmed filesets, and the output histograms will be saved to
 ```
 WR_Plotter/rootfiles/RunII/2018/RunIISummer20UL18/WRAnalyzer_DYJets.root.
 WR_Plotter/rootfiles/Run3/2022/Run3Summer22/WRAnalyzer_DYJets.root.